finance calculator

 Should I include taxes in pay‑yourself‑first?

-If your employer already withholds enough tax, you may not need to add tax reserves here.
-Self‑employed people or those under‑withholding may want to include estimated tax savings in the pay‑yourself‑first amount.
+If your employer already withholds enough tax, you may not need to add separate tax reserves here.
+Self‑employed people or those under‑withholding may want to include estimated tax savings in the pay‑yourself‑first amount so that money is earmarked and not treated as discretionary spending.

 What if my income varies month to month?

-Use an average monthly income based on several months or a year.
-You can also rerun the calculator for high and low months to see how discretionary income changes.
+Use an average monthly income based on several months or a year, and consider also running separate “lean month” and “strong month” scenarios.
+You can rerun the calculator for high and low months to see how discretionary income changes and then build a buffer that covers the low‑income cases.

 How much discretionary income should I aim for?

-There’s no universal rule, but many people feel more comfortable when discretionary income is positive and at least a small percentage of take‑home pay.
-The key is that your savings and fixed obligations are covered and your plan feels sustainable.
+There’s no universal rule, but many people feel more comfortable when discretionary income is positive and at least a small percentage of take‑home pay—often in the 5–15% range.
+The key is that your savings and fixed obligations are covered and your plan feels sustainable over time, not just in a single month.

 Related calculators

 This discretionary income calculator provides a simplified snapshot of your monthly cash flow using user‑supplied estimates.
-It does not account for all financial nuances such as debt payoff strategies, irregular income, or detailed tax situations, and it is not personalized financial advice.
-Consider working with a qualified financial planner or advisor when designing a comprehensive budget or long‑term financial plan.
+It does not account for every financial nuance such as detailed debt payoff strategies, investment returns, irregular windfalls, or complex tax situations, and it is not personalized financial advice.
+Treat the results as a planning aid and conversation starter, and consider working with a qualified financial planner or advisor when designing a comprehensive budget or long‑term financial plan.